 - Develop a content review study schedule (and stick to it!)

 - Start FL practice tests early on during content review and review each one the day after (there’s no point in taking them if you don’t review, even if you do well, still review and take notes!)

 - Take FL practice tests in a controlled setting similar to the testing environment once you get closer to test day.

 - Track your practice tests progress (create a chart)

-- Do not get discouraged, be confident, and BOSS UP
+- Do not get discouraged and BE CONFIDENT

 little miss md

 Good company in a journey makes the way seem shorter. — Izaak Walton